Plantar Fasciitis

 People with plantar fasciitis don’t usually feel pain during the activity, but rather just after stopping.

-The interdisciplinary health care team at Downtown’s Healthcare works together to develop a plan that helps you get relief from these symptoms so you can avoid surgery or long-term use of pain medication.
+The interdisciplinary health care team at Regen Revolution works together to develop a plan that helps you get relief from these symptoms so you can avoid surgery or long-term use of pain medication.

 Causes of Plantar Fasciitis: